ttlappalainen/NMEA2000/Documents/src/3_hwSetup.md

 ## Recommended hardware {#secTRecHW}

-I personally prefer to use Teensy 3.2, 3.5, 3.6, 4.0, 4.1 or ESP32 board.
-Those boards
-have internal CAN controller and require only either unisolated MCP2562 or isolated ISO1050 transceiver for NMEA2000 connection.
+I personally prefer to use Teensy 4.0, 4.1 (or 3.2, 3.5, 3.6 which are at end of life) or ESP32 board.
+Those boards have internal CAN controller and require only either isolated ISO1050 or unisolated MCP2562 transceiver for NMEA2000 connection.
-With default settings library requires **about 23 kB rom and 3.3 kB RAM in normal operation**.
+With default settings library requires roughly **about 30 kB rom and 4 kB RAM in normal operation**.
 So you should have **at least 8 kB RAM in your processor**.
 If you have Arduino Mega board, it is OK for testing and for small projects, but I do not prefer to buy one for new project.
 Arduino Due is better, but it is physically bigger and eats more power than Teensies or ESP32.